Why ‘green’ online sale events are taking off – and how to be part of this movement

 Shoppers are also very interested in how sustainable your delivery and packaging solutions are.

 They’re also noticing the packaging you use as they unbox their items.
 In fact, two-thirds of online shoppers dislike it when their goods arrive with excessive packaging8, so by reducing your packaging you’ll be helping them to decide that shopping with you is a good fit with their values.
-Australia Post values sustainability: our core range of satchels are made with 80% recycled plastic and our cardboard packaging contains recycled content and is recyclable.
+Australia Post is committed to reducing our impact.

 Get creative about how you promote your sustainability

-While online sales are traditionally about reducing prices, some eCommerce businesses are opting for more creative ways to showcase their sustainability ethos while attracting new customers to their brand.
+While online sales are traditionally about reducing prices, some eCommerce businesses are opting for more creative ways to showcase their sustainability ethos while attracting new customers to their brand in green online sale events.

 There are many different ways to creatively take part in a sustainable model for promotions and sales.
 Some sustainable practice examples include: